ScalaConsultants/akka-message-visualization/README.md

 # Akka Message Visualization

+Proof of concept of messaging within Akka visualization.

-Simple extension to Akka producing logs which would be used to extract some useful data using logstash.
+Currently it's a simple extension to Akka, producing logs which in turn would be used to extract some useful data with logstash.

+For quick example go to TL;DR section.

 ## Running example project